CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 4/README.md

 ## Goals
 *	To introduce students to the legal and philosophical issues related to deepfakes

-## Key Philosophical Questions
-* Should deepfakes be allowed in movies when actors or the estate of actors provide permission and are compensated?
-* Should deepfakes be allowed in TV advertisements?
-* To what extent do deepfakes erode trust in the information and entertainment industries?

 ## Tags
 * Principle of Well-Being